RosettaCommons/documentation/BundleGridSampler.md

 ## BundleGridSampler
 Generates a helical bundle, sampling user-specified ranges of parameters and outputting the lowest-energy bundle encountered (and its accompanying parameter values).
 Optionally, this mover can also output PDB files for all bundle geometries sampled.
+Note that because strands are special cases of helices, this mover can also be used to sample beta-barrel conformations or mixed alpha-beta structures.

 ```
 <BundleGridSampler name=(&string) symmetry=(0 &int) symmetry_copies=(0 &int) set_dihedrals=(true &bool)